yangboz/iStoryBook/README.md

 CryptoStoryBooks is one of the world’s first blockchain (WeChat)games.

-‘Blockchain’ is the technology that makes things like Bitcoin possible.
+[Blockchain](https://github.com/yangboz/iStoryBook/wiki/Blockchain) is the technology that makes things like Bitcoin possible.

-While CryptoStoryBooks isn’t a digital currency, it does offer the same security: each CryptoStoryBook is one-of-a-kind and 100% owned by you.
+While CryptoStoryBooks isn’t a digital currency, it does offer the same security:

+each CryptoStoryBook is one-of-a-kind and 100% owned by you.

 It cannot be replicated, taken away, or destroyed.